yohasebe/monadic-chat-cli/README.md

     ```json
     {
       "prompt": ...
+      "response": ...
+      "mode": ...
+      "tokens": ...
+      "turns": ...
       ...
-      "messages": ...
     }
     ```

-The required properties of this JSON object are `prompt`, `response`, and `messages`.
+The required properties of this JSON object are `prompt`, `response`, `mode`, and `tokens`.
 Other properties are optional.
-The format of the `messages` property is similar to that of the `normal` mode (i.e., OpenAI's chat API.
-The only difference is that it is structured as a list of objects whose keys are user and assistant to make it easier to describe.)
+The `mode` property is used to check the app name when saving the conversation data or loading from an external file.
+The `tokens` property is used in the reducer mechanism to check the approximate size of the current JSON object.
+The `turns` property is also used in the reducer mechanism.

 The JSON object in the `research` mode template is saved in the user’s home directory (`$HOME`) with the file `monadic_chat.json`.
 The content is overwritten every time the JSON object is updated.
 Note that this JSON file is created for logging purposes (so the data is not pretty printed).
 Modifying its content does not affect the processes carried out by the app.